 Whether you select the Full Scope, Dual Scope or Single Scope, you’ll find the WEB WOC Nursing Education Program to be exceptionally affordable.
-And, because the WEB WOC Nursing Education Program is offered in partnership with the College of Nursing & Health Sciences at Metropolitan State University, you may earn graduate credit as well as contact hours for completing your WOC education.
-Below are tuition costs per graduate credit.
+And, because the WEB WOC Nursing Education Program is an Accredited Organization by the American Nurses Credentialing Center (ANCC) to provide Continuing Nursign Education, you will receive ANCC contact hours for completing your WOC education.
+Below are tuition costs per scope of practice.
 Click here for a handout

 To Practice the Full Scope of Wound, Ostomy, Continence Care Nursing.